 Detection methods of gases and aerosols can be different and based on different physical phenomena.
 Details on the detection methods applicable to different gases and aerosol properties are summarized in the sections below.

-The measurement techniques of the main compounds observed under the GAW Programme are briefly described in this chapter, while comprehensive measurement guidelines can be found in the specialized GAW reports, cited in individual sections.
+The measurement techniques for the main compounds observed under the GAW Programme are briefly described in this chapter, while comprehensive measurement guidelines can be found in the specialized GAW reports, cited in individual sections.
 In the cases where GAW measurement guidelines or standard operating procedures are not available, links are provided to the information necessary to carry out the respective measurements.
-The background for the measurements of individual components can be found in the WMO Global Atmosphere Watch (GAW) Strategic Plan: 2008–2015 (WMO, 2007b) and its addendum (WMO, 2011b).
+The background for the measurements of individual components can be found in the WMO Global Atmosphere Watch (GAW) Strategic Plan: 2015–2023 (WMO, 2017a).

 Satellite remote-sensing of the atmospheric species mentioned below is treated separately in Part III, Chapter 5.